sws2apps/.github/profile/README.md

 ## Contribute

 Yes, all of our projects will be an open-source project on GitHub that everyone can contribute.
-We are more than happy to open our ❤️ for those who want to willingly help us to accomplish our mission.
+We are more than happy to open our ❤️ for those who want to willingly help us.